 Step Nine – Clean the Espresso Machine

 Step Nine and Ten are really interchangeable.
 We clean our machine first as otherwise the milk dries on the steam wand and is more work but either way around is fine.

-Finally place portafilter back into lock position in the group head and dry the exterior of the machine with a dry cloth.
+Finally, place the portafilter back into the lock position in the group head and dry the exterior of the machine with a dry cloth.
 Empty drip tray if required.

 Step Ten – Enjoy